cisco/cisco-network-puppet-module/README.md

 Switchport mode of the interface.
 To make an interface Layer 3, set `switchport_mode` to 'disabled'.
 Valid values are 'disabled', 'access', 'tunnel', 'fex_fabric', 'trunk', 'fabricpath' and 'default'.

-###### `ipv4_acl_in`
-Apply ipv4 access list on the interface in ingress direction.
-Access-list should be present on the network device prior this configuration.
-Valid values are string, keyword 'default'.

-###### `ipv4_acl_out`
-Apply ipv4 access list on the interface in egress direction.
-Access-list should be present on the network device prior this configuration.
-Valid values are string, keyword 'default'.

-###### `ipv6_acl_in`
-Apply ipv6 access list on the interface in ingress direction.
-Access-list should be present on the network device prior this configuration.
-Valid values are string, keyword 'default'.

-###### `ipv6_acl_out`
-Apply ipv6 access list on the interface in egress direction.
-Access-list should be present on the network device prior this configuration.
-Valid values are string, keyword 'default'.

 ##### L2 interface config attributes

 ###### `access_vlan`